keikoproj/instance-manager/docs/EKS.md

       # add LifecycleHooks to be created as part of the scaling group
       lifecycleHooks: <[]LifecycleHookSpec> : must be a list of LifecycleHookSpec

+      # add Placement information
+      licenseSpecifications: <[]string> : must be a list of strings containing ARNs to Dedicated host license specifications
+      placement: <PlacementSpec> : placement information for EC2 instances.
 ```

 ### LifecycleHookSpec